Menu

 39b Anti-Ant Anthony was changed to 39b Toasted Todd

 The promotional sheet for the series (see images above) describes the cards, magnets, and alphabet stickers; and the promotional sheet also has sample images of the cards, magnets, alphabet stickers, a card back, an unopened pack, and a full display box.
 This information spanned to both sides of the promotional sheet.
 In the previous All-New Series, Topps had used a 2-page foldout instead of the 1-page promotional sheet.
-I felt that the "Snot, Puke, Poop" printed on the back of the sheet at the top was somewhat of an inside joke between Topps and the collectors that continually complained about the overuse of character concepts based on snot, puke, poop, pee, and farting.
+I felt that the "Snot, Puke, Poop" printed on the back of the sheet at the top was somewhat of an inside joke between Topps and the collectors who continually complained about the overuse of character concepts based on snot, puke, poop, pee, and farting.

 The cards displayed on the promotional sheet were changed for the final print version.
 Manny Hands became 2a Sam Bidexterous, and the name oval was changed from pink to yellow.
 Batty Brad became 4b Batty Brad, and the bats were moved in front of the Garbage Pail Kids banner.
 Matrix Max became 6a Matrix Miguel, the Garbage Pail Kids banner was changed from red to light blue, and the name oval was changed from yellow to red.
 Slam Duncan became 11a Slam-Dunk Dylan, and the name oval was changed from red to light blue.
 Regurgitate Nate became 14a Regurgita-Ted, and the name oval was changed from yellow to blue.